Tour operates: April until October

 Today we explore the old quarter on foot.
 Bukhara is an ancient city with its bustling “trade domes,” active mosques, and the Kalyan Minaret (“tower of death”), one of Central Asia’s tallest.
 We’ll stroll around the streets and visit the old town center where old men with long white beards gossip for hours while drinking tea.
 Bukhara has been designated a World Heritage Site; the resulting restoration of some of the mosques, constructed in the 11th to 15th centuries, to make them appear as if they were built yesterday.
 There are even some structures still standing that date back to Zorastrian times 2,500 years ago.

-In the morning drive to Khiva, later half day city tour of Khiva
+In the morning drive to Khiva, later half day city tour of Khiva.
+Overnight in Hotel (BD)

-In the morning drive to Ashgabad, check in to your hotel, later drive to visit Nissa fortress -the Sanctuary of Parthian Kings.
+Picnic style breakfast in the camp.
+Morning drive to Ashgabat.
+En-route we cross Karakum desert, will make a stop in small desert village Erbent.
+Arrival in Ashgabat and drive to visit Nissa fortress -the Sanctuary of Parthian Kings.
 UNESCO declared fortress a World Heritage Site in 2007.
 Nissa described as one of the first capitals of the Parthians.
 It was founded by Arsaces I (reigned c.
 250 BC – 211BC), and reputedly the royal necropolis of the Parthian Kings, although it has neither been established that the fortress at Nissa was a royal residence or a mausoleum.
-The ruins of ancient settlement Nissa are located 18 km from Ashgabat at Bagyr village
+The ruins of ancient settlement Nissa are located 18 km from Ashgabat at Bagyr village.
+Later in the afternoon drive to visit Gokdepe fortress that was attacked in December 1880 by Russian Empire Army.
+The siege of Gokdepe lasted 23 days, after which the city was taken by storm.
+Visit Geokdepe Mosque (Saparmyrat Hajy) that was built in 1995 to commemorate the defeat and is noted for its mint-turquoise blue colored roof and white marble structure.
+Also visit Gokdepe Historical Museum to learn the history of Gokdepe, understand the reason of Russian attacks, see the drawings of Russian-Turkmen battle, and see socio-historical development of Turkmen people.
+Overnight at Grand hotel in Ashgabad.
+(BLD)

 Tour costs and Dates